Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Notations and mathematical backgrounds

 Then, $h$ is regular at $\bar y$ and

 \end{proposition}

 The next result is a key tool for the proof of our Theorem\,\ref{th:main}.
-It provides necessary optimality conditions for nonsmooth optimization (cf. \cite[Theorem\,4.3]{MNY}). \begin{theorem} Let $f:\VV\to\bR$ be a function and let $C$ be a closed subset of $\VV$.
+It provides necessary optimality conditions for nonsmooth optimization.
+Its proof is obtained by applying the Fermat's rule \cite[Proposition\,1.30]{Mor2018} and the subdifferential sum rule \cite[Theorem\,2.19]{Mor2018}. \begin{theorem} Let $f:\VV\to\bR$ be a function and let $C$ be a closed subset of $\VV$.
 Let $\bx\in\VV$ be a local minimizer of the map $x\in C \mapsto f(x)$ and suppose that $f$ is lower semicontinuous around $\bx\in\VV$.
 Assume that the following qualification condition holds:

 Then,

 \end{theorem}

 Let us discuss the special case when $f : \VV \to \bR$ is locally Lipschitz around $\bx \in \VV$.
 The \emph{Clarke generalized directional derivative} of $f$ at $\bx$ in the direction $d \in \VV$ is defined as